Skip to main content

 ROI Analysis

 The University of Dubuque has a high tuition cost of $40,065.
-One year after graduation, alumni earn a median of $47,098.
+One year after graduation, alumni earn $47,098.
 Five years after graduation, earnings decrease to $44,960, but increase to $51,190 ten years after graduation.
-The median debt for graduates is $25,750, and 70.2% of students receive financial aid.
+The median debt for students is $25,750, and 70.2% of students receive financial aid.

 Generated from College Scorecard & IPEDS data